Amazon SEO: How to optimize your listing for optimal Amazon ranking

 The product description is not one of the most important factors.
 However, it is worthwhile to optimize the product description as part of Amazon SEO.
 Because it can be the deciding factor in the conversion scale that turns an undecided customer into a convinced buyer.
 The corresponding field in Seller Central offers up to 2000 characters of space.
 Additionally, Google also indexes Amazon product pages, so the product description can indeed contribute to more external traffic.

 Here, too, sellers should incorporate additional relevant keywords.
-However, the focus is definitely on the (sales psychological) quality of the content, the informational value for the customer, and optimal readability.
-This includes, for example, spelling and grammar, a clear structure, or meaningful subheadings.
+However, the focus should definitely be on the (sales psychological) quality of the content, the informational value for the customer, and optimal readability.
+This includes, for example, correct spelling and grammar, a clear structure, or meaningful subheadings.

 Excursus: A+ Content